 The Night Before Your Test:

 After midnight the night before your scheduled test, do not eat or drink anything besides water.
-Do not smoke, chew gum, eat cough drops or candy, or take iron or vitamin pills.
+Do not smoke, chew gum, eat cough drops, eat candy, or take iron or vitamin pills.

-In the morning when you come to your appointment a blood sample will be taken (fasting blood sugar) and then you will be asked to drink a cold sweet drink.
+In the morning when you come to your appointment a blood sample will be taken.
+This is your fasting blood sugar.
+You must drink a cold sweet drink.
 (Glucola 100gm).
-Blood samples will be taken at one hour, two hours, and three hours after you finish the sweet drink.
+Blood samples are taken at one hour, two hours, and three hours after you finish the sweet drink.
 During the test, you are not allowed to eat or drink anything except water.
 You may bring a snack to eat after the test is completed.

 Please follow the instructions above carefully.
 It is very important not to “diet” before the test as dieting may cause false results.
 We will call you with the results ASAP.